rozek/svelte-drag-and-drop-actions/README.md

 Please note: **it is important to import the package within a module context**!
-Some applications may still work properly even if imported differently, but in general, this causes bugs which are difficult to isolate.
+Some applications may still work properly even if imported differently, but in general, it may then no longer be possible to drag items into drop zones working with a different package import.

 ```
 <script context="module">